 What is ySense?

 ySense is a website that provides various ways of making small amounts of money online.
-The opportunities include online surveys, micro-work tasks, and promotional offers.
+The opportunities include online surveys, promotional offers, and a referral scheme.
+The site used to offer micro-work tasks as well but these were provided by Appen and so are no longer available.

 Is ySense Legit?